Ph.D. in Business Administration with a major in Organizational Behavior and Human Resources

 • "Do we Measure Human Capital Resources Right?
 A Meta-analysis of Human Capital Resources Measures" by Liwen Zhang, Dr. Chad Van Iddekinge, major professor

-SELECTION OF Recent Student Publications
+Selection of Recent Student Publications

 Some recent representative publications from current or former students: